ec-jrc/lisflood-utilities/README.md

 ### Usage

-The tool takes as input a CSV file containing point coordinates (structured in 3 columns: id, lat, lon) and a directory containing one or more netCDF files.
+The tool takes as input a CSV file containing point coordinates (structured in 3 columns: id, lat, lon) and a directory containing one or more NetCDF files.

 The output is a CSV file (or optionally a NetCDF file) containing the values at the  points corresponding to the provided coordinates, in chronological order.